Have you recently graduated or have left QUT and require a student fee refund? Follow the steps on this page to apply.

 If you don't apply for a refund you're eligible for and are continuing to study at QUT, the funds will remain credited to your student account for future use.

-Supporting information - Proof of payment
+Supporting information - proof of payment

 In certain circumstances, you'll need to provide additional banking information to allow us to process your refund.